 Conducting a significant amount of research and development is central to our business model.
 Product candidates in late stages of clinical development generally have higher development costs than those in earlier stages of clinical development primarily due to the increased size and duration of late-stage clinical trials.
-We plan to increase our research and development expenses for the foreseeable future as we continue multiple clinical trials of CRLX101, initiate and continue clinical testing of CRLX301 and advance our earlier-stage research and development projects.
+We plan to increase our research and development expenses for the foreseeable future as we continue to support multiple clinical trials of CRLX101, initiate and continue clinical testing of CRLX301 and advance our earlier-stage research and development projects.

 We use our employee and infrastructure resources across multiple research and development programs.
 We track external research and development expenses and personnel expense on a program-by-program basis and have allocated expenses such as stock-based compensation and indirect laboratory supplies and services to each program based on the personnel resources allocated to each program.
 Facilities, depreciation and scientific advisory board fees and expenses are not allocated to a program and are considered overhead.
-Expenses incurred prior to the acquisition of our cyclodextrin polymer containing nanopharmaceutical, or CDP, technology in mid-2009 have been reflected as the cost to develop our proprietary nanopharmaceutical platform in the period from November 28, 2005 (the date of our incorporation) to March 31, 2014, as these expenses were incurred prior to the establishment of the CRLX101 and CRLX301 programs.
-Below is an unaudited summary of our research and development expenses for the three months ended March 31, 2014 and 2013 and the period from the date of our incorporation through March 31, 2014 (in thousands).
+Below is an unaudited summary of our research and development expenses for the three and six months ended June 30, 2014 and 2013 (in thousands):